 By avoiding these common mistakes, you can ensure that your HACCP plan effectively controls hazards and ensures the safety and quality of your food products.

-Why are HACCP plan certification and training important?
+Why are HACCP plan certification (12 steps and 7 principles) and training important?

 HACCP plan certification and training can give your food business additional credibility and assurance that you are operating at the highest food safety and quality standards.
 Certification can also be a legal requirement in some countries.